ddle/qemu_pxa270/arm/readme.txt

 		---

 		That "seems" to be all it take for hooking up a new button to our machine.
 		How can we simulate button action on the emulator?
 Qemu supports the "sendkey" command (via monitor) which can  trigger a series of event on the specific pin.
-In our case, the above 5 special buttons are mapped in the 8th row of spitz_keymap matrix:
+In our case, the above 6 special buttons are mapped in the 8th row of spitz_keymap matrix:
 		{ 0x52, 0x43, 0x01, 0x47, 0x49,  0x53 ,  -1 ,  -1 ,  -1 ,  -1 ,  -1  }
-		I decided to take over pin 73 for my purpose, and give a corresponding key code of 0x53 There're a lot of magic in what happening during sendkey, but at the end of the chain, it appears that spitz_keyboard_handler() happens first when key is pressed.
+		I decided to take over pin 73 for my purpose, and give a corresponding key code of 0x53.
+		There're a lot of magic in what happening during sendkey, but at the end of the chain, it appears that spitz_keyboard_handler() happens first at "keypress" event.
 This queues the key into a FIFO which is then periodically checked by a timer callback, spitz_keyboard_tick(), which then calls spitz_keyboard_keydown().
-There is also a subsequence callback to spitz_keyboard_handler() due to key-release event (keycode in this event will be 0xd3 = 0x53 + 0x80)..
+There is also a subsequent callback to spitz_keyboard_handler() due to keyrelease event (keycode in this event will be 0xd3 = 0x53 + 0x80).
 		Our button event is recorded as follow:

 		---
 		static void spitz_keyboard_handler(void *opaque, int keycode)